-This collection of tasks is designed around the concept of patterns and relations as well as using patterns to solve problems.
-The sections (coloured blocks on Slide 6 of the PowerPoint presentation) represent independent sets of learning experiences that could function effectively as 45 minute to 1 hour sessions with a combination of synchronous and asynchronous parts, some of which are easily adaptable either way depending on your situation and access to technology and connectivity.
+This collection of tasks is designed around the concept of space and shape, more specifically identifying, sorting, comparing, and constructing 3-D objects and 2-D shapes.
+The sections (coloured blocks on slide 7 of the PowerPoint presentation) represent independent sets of learning experiences that could function effectively as 45 minute to 1 hour sessions with a combination of synchronous and asynchronous parts, some of which are easily adaptable either way depending on your situation and access to technology and connectivity.